• Skip to primary navigation

 Gion Matsuri is the festival for Yasaka Shrine in Kyoto, Japan.
 It is one of the oldest summer matsuri and probably the most famous.
 The history of this summer festival dates back to 869 when it started as a religious cleansing ceremony for the gods during the midst of a plague.

-At this festival, there are two different styles of floats called Yamaboko that are built each year with large timber beams and rope then decorated.
-These 23 yama floats and 10 hoko floats that are paraded through the streets of Gion on the day of the main parade.
+At this festival, there are two different styles of floats called Yamaboko that are built each year with large timber beams and rope decorations.
+These 23 yama floats and 10 hoko floats are paraded through the streets of Gion on the day of the main parade.

 Of the two floats, the hoko floats are the largest at 82 feet (25 meters) tall and weighing up to 12 tons!
 They are pulled on the streets on huge wooden wheels by some of the participants involved in the parade.